bnkamalesh/webgo/README.md

 }
 ```

-Any default HTTP response function used with status greater than or equal to 400 will be wrapped
+While using any of the default HTTP response function available, for any status greater than 400, the JSON response is wrapped as follows:
-follows:

 ```
 {